Section 1: Thinking Skills

 - Though it might initially sound counter-intuitive, it is often best to read the question before reading the passage.
 Then you’ll have a much better idea of what you’re looking for and are therefore more likely to find it quicker.

 The worked solution to the example question above – how did you do?

 Section 1 of the BMAT is often deemed “impossible to revise for”.

 That’s completely incorrect!
 We’ve found time and time again that students who work at Section 1 questions find their score in this section improving greatly.
-Get the best BMAT Online Course and resources available in the UK to maximise your chances of getting that dream offer.
+UniAdmissions Medicine Programme gives you valuable guidance and support for all sections of the BMAT.